tajmone/lemon-grove/README.md

 # Useful Links

+External links to useful third party Lemon-assets.

 - [Lemon on Wikipedia]

 ## Official Lemon

-External links to useful third party Lemon-assets.
+The official Lemon code, actively maintained as part of the [SQLite] project.

 - [Lemon homepage]
 - [Lemon documentation]